ADIPEC 2024 on November 4-7 in Abu Dhabi

 Integrate TrueConf Server with Active Directory to centralize user account management and restrict access rights to your corporate information.

-OAuth 2.0 secure authorization
+OAuth 2.0 Secure Authorization

-• Working over the secure HTTPS Protocol
+• Working with the secure HTTPS protocol

 OAuth 2.0